ggerganov/ggml/README.md

 Tensor library for machine learning

 ***Note that this project is under development and not ready for production use. \
-Some of the development is currently happening in the [whisper.cpp](https://github.com/ggerganov/whisper.cpp) repo***
+Some of the development is currently happening in the [llama.cpp](https://github.com/ggerganov/llama.cpp) and [whisper.cpp](https://github.com/ggerganov/whisper.cpp) repos***

 ## Features

 - Written in C
 - 16-bit float support
+- 4-bit integer quantization support
 - Automatic differentiation (WIP in progress)
 - ADAM and L-BFGS optimizers
 - Optimized for Apple silicon via NEON intrinsics and Accelerate framework